 Information collected by us

-In the course of assessing and planning SEND support, and providing the most suitable educational provision, we collect the following personal information when you provide it to us:
+In the course of assessing and planning SEND support, providing advice and guidance to parents and carers, and providing the most suitable educational provision, we collect the following personal information when you provide it to us:

 We also obtain personal information from the following other sources: